TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Group/Properties/HideMoveIcons.rst

 hideMoveIcons
 =============

+.. confval:: hideMoveIcons

+   :type: boolean
-   :type: boolean   :Scope: Display
+   :Scope: Display
+   :InternalType: all

    Removes the move icons next to the selector box.